uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 One of the most significant harms to come out of the residential schools was the attack on Indigenous memory.
 The federal government’s policy of assimilation sought to break the chain of memory that connected the hearts, minds, and spirits of Aboriginal children to their families, communities, and nations.
-Many, but not all, Survivors have found ways to restore those connections.
+Many, but not all, Survivors have found ways<!--x-->
+to restore those connections.
 They believe that reconciliation with other Canadians calls for changing the country’s collective, national history so that it is based on the truth about what happened to them as children, and to their families, communities, and nations.